nasa-jpl/stac-kit-europa-clipper/README.md

     pip install --upgrade pip

-Install the package in editable mode:
+Install the package in editable mode, with the developer dependencies:

-    pip install -e .
+    pip install -e '.[dev]'

 Make your changes in the package definition files located in the `ccsds.packets.europa_clipper` directory.